owensnyder/ST558-Project-1/st558-Project1-rmd.md

 First, the boxplot for the S&P 500 shows how volatile Q2 was for the Close Price which can be related to how poor the average Log Returns were for that quarter.
 That plot shows a very large spread compared to the others.
-Conversely, the boxplot for Q3 has a tight amount of spread, indicating that this quarter’s Close Price did not vary much.
+Conversely, the boxplot for Q3 has a tight spread, indicating that this quarter’s Close Price did not vary much.

 Second, the boxplot for the Vanguard 500 shows the volatility in Close Price for Q2 and Q3 where the plots depict large amounts of spread.
-Also, we see that Q4 shows the highest Close Prices like we analyzed above.
+Also, we see that Q4 shows the highest Close Prices.

-For Bitcoin, Q3 and Q4 shows large amounts of sprad and skew in terms of Close Price.
+For Bitcoin, Q3 and Q4 shows large amounts of spread and skew in terms of Close Price.
 Whereas Q1 has a very tight plot with little spread.

 For Ethereum, Q2 and Q3 show large amounts of spread and some skew.
 Whereas Q1 and Q4 are quite similar and more consistent.

+Because investing can be extremely unpredictable, we notice many outliers throughout all four positions.

 ``` r
 ## boxplot for SPY